cosmos/cosmos-sdk/docs/interfaces/cli.md

 This document describes how to create a commmand-line interface (CLI) for an [**application**](../basics/app-anatomy.md).
 A separate document for implementing a CLI for an SDK [**module**](../building-modules/intro.md) can be found [here](#../building-modules/module-interfaces.md#cli).

-## Application CLI Components
+## Command-Line Interface

 One of the main entrypoints of an application is the command-line interface.
-This entrypoint is created as a `main.go` file which compiles to a binary, conventionally placed in the application's `./cmd/cli` folder.
+This entrypoint is created via a `main.go` file which compiles to a binary, conventionally placed in the application's `./cmd/cli` folder.
 The CLI for an application is typically be referred to as the name of the application suffixed with `-cli`, e.g. `appcli`.
 Here is where the interfaces docs lie in the directory from the [nameservice tutorial](https://cosmos.network/docs/tutorial)

-### Cobra
+### Example Command

 There is no set way to create a CLI, but SDK modules typically use the [Cobra Library](https://github.com/spf13/cobra).
 Building a CLI with Cobra entails defining commands, arguments, and flags. [**Commands**](#commands) understand the actions users wish to take, such as `tx` for creating a transaction and `query` for querying the application.
 Each command can also have nested subcommands, necessary for naming the specific transaction type.
 Users also supply **Arguments**, such as account numbers to send coins to, and [**Flags**](#flags) to modify various aspects of the commands, such as gas prices or which node to broadcast to.